Marand-Lab/Marand-Lab.github.io/join.md

 bigimg: "/img/join_bgd.jpg"
 ---

-# The Marand Lab opens its doors Summer of 2023!
+# The Marand Lab opens in the Summer of 2023!

 # Available Positions